The 1800s - Who Founded Las Vegas

 Through the rest of the 1800s, gambling was a popular pastime for prospectors passing through the area, despite laws outlawing games of chance.
-Initially, these laws brought punishments down on those who held and participated in gambling, but as the century came to a close, the laws loosened up a bit.
-Gambling was decriminalized in 1869.
+Initially, these laws brought punishments down on those who held and participated in gambling.
+As the century came to a close, the laws loosened up, and gambling was decriminalized in 1869.

-The decriminalization of gambling lasted for a few decades, but in 1909, the Progressive Movement was able to pass legislation banning many games of chance.
-Of course, this didn’t stop many people from gambling illegally in backrooms from Las Vegas to Reno.
-However, just as it had happened in the previous century, the laws banning gambling loosened over the years.
+The decriminalization of gambling lasted for a few decades, but in 1909, the Progressive Movement was able to pass legislation banning most games of chance.
+Of course, this didn’t stop many people from gambling illegally in backrooms from downtown Las Vegas to Reno.
+However, just as it had happened in the previous century, the laws banning gambling were relaxed.

 1931 was a big year for Las Vegas.
 Gambling was finally legalized for good by the Nevada government.
 Also, this was the year in which construction began on the Boulder Dam, known now as the Hoover Dam.
-This brought many workers to the area who needed a way to relax at the end of the day, fueling a greater demand for gaming establishments.
+The massive construction project brought many workers to the area, and these workers needed a way to relax at the end of the day.
+This fueled a greater demand for gaming establishments.

 The Mid 1900s - The Rise of the Casino IndustryNow that gambling was officially legitimized, it had room to thrive.
 As the 20th century progressed, businessmen set their sights on attracting tourists to the area.
 Thomas Hull is credited with opening the first hotel resort, El Rancho Vegas, on the Las Vegas Strip in 1941.
 However, it was New York City gangster Bugsy Siegel who gave Vegas its first taste of the larger-than-life casinos that would soon dominate the area.
 His casino, The Flamingo, opened in 1946.
 Siegel was gunned down the following year, but his legacy lived on.
 In the coming years, more and more mobster-funded resorts popped up in the city.

 The 1960s to Now - The Vegas We Know Today